debops/debops/docs/ansible/roles/minio/defaults-detailed.rst

   instance should listen for connections, for example ``localhost`` or ``192.0.2.1``.
 If not defined, MinIO will listen for connections on all available interfaces.

+``console_bind``
+  Optional.
+A string that defines the IP address on which a given MinIO instance should listen for connections to the embedded MinIO Console, for example ``localhost`` or ``192.0.2.1``.
+If not defined, MinIO will listen for connections on all available interfaces.

 ``allow``
   Optional.
 A list of IP addresses or CIDR subnets which are allowed to connect